jgourassas/icd10cm/README.md

 We take no father responsibility.
 The software is provided as it is.
 Expect changes in The frontend interface, Bugs and  maybe not very long term support (due to C20 )

+Before Download: get git-lfs for your system

 To start your Phoenix server:
+  * In assets dir npm install
   * Setup the project with `mix setup`
   * Please Find out how to setup the data files (Are Located in data dir)
   * Start Phoenix endpoint with `mix phx.server`